longbytes/Data-Interview-Questions-Answers/Statistics Interview Questions & Answers.md

 * [What are MLE and MAP?
 What is the difference between the two?](https://github.com/longnguyendata/Interview-Answers/tree/main#ace-the-data-science-interview-book) (Netflix)
 * [Derive the expectation for a geometric random variable.](https://github.com/longnguyendata/Interview-Answers/tree/main#ace-the-data-science-interview-book) (Facebook)
 * [Describe what a Moment Generating Function (MGF) is.
 Derive the MGF for a normally distributed random variable X.](https://github.com/longnguyendata/Interview-Answers/tree/main#ace-the-data-science-interview-book) (Morgan Stanley)
+* Explain the concept of R-squared value in regression analysis.
+* Describe the concept of multicollinearity and how it can impact regression analysis.
+* What is a Box-Cox transformation and why might you use it?
+* Describe the concept of a Chi-square test and when it might be used.
+* Explain the idea behind the bootstrap method in statistics.

 *For more interview questions, you can check out the book "Ace the Data Science Interview" (2021) by Nick Singh and Kevin Huo.*